Skip to content

 No credentials stored on relay

-The relay stores only Xray UUIDs (transport identifiers).
-It does not store SSH private keys, user passwords, or application data.
+The relay stores only Xray UUIDs (transport identifiers) and the public CA certificate(s) it trusts for admission.
+It does not store SSH private keys, CA signing keys, user passwords, or application data.
 Compromise of the relay does not expose user credentials or data.

 Principle of least privilege